stratum-mining/sv2-spec/03-Protocol-Overview.md

    A protocol that shares the same message framing (see §3.2) as the other sub-protocols, used for getting information about the next block from a Template Provider.
    Designed to replace `getblocktemplate` with something much more efficient and easy to implement for those implementing other parts of Stratum v2.

+All three protocols follow a client-server model.
+Accordingly, the following protocol roles are defined:
+- Mining Protocol Server and Client
+- Job Declaration Server and Client
+- Template Distribution Server and Client

-Meanwhile, there are five possible roles (types of software/hardware) for communicating with these protocols.
+Additionally, there are five possible high-level roles (types of software/hardware) for communicating with these protocols.

 1. **Mining Device**
    The actual device computing the hashes.
 This can be further divided into header-only mining devices and extranonce-rolling mining devices, though most devices will likely support both modes.